-At the conclusion of the investigation, the investigator shall submit a written report to the Independent Diocesan Review Board.
+At the conclusion of the investigation, the investigator shall submit a written report of the findings of the independent investigation, including the process and sources of information for the investigation, and submit the written report to the Independent Diocesan Review Board.
 After such additional inquiries as it may deem necessary and after deliberation, the Independent Diocesan Review Board shall submit a written recommendation to the Bishop about whether the allegations of the complaint should be found substantiated or unsubstantiated.
-Where the Independent Diocesan Review Board has recommended that that allegations of the complaint should be found substantiated, that written recommendation shall be made public.
+The written recommendation shall set out the basis for the recommendation and may refer to or rely upon the investigator's written report.
+The Independent Review Board shall recommend that the Bishop find that a complaint substantiated where the Independent Diocesan Review Board determines, on the basis of the totality of facts, circumstances, documents, and any testimony or in-person statements presented to the Independent Review Board that it is more likely than not that the alleged abuse occurred.
+The written recommendation shall indicate whether the Independent Review Board members are unanimous in support of the recommendation.
+Where the Independent Review Board has recommended that that allegations of the complaint should be found substantiated, the fact of that recommendation by the Independent Review Board shall be placed on the diocesan website.